- Student Life Menu

 All Jefferson Community College, students, staff, vendors, and visitors are held to the highest level of ethical responsibility including the requirements under Title IX.

-In addition to Title IX regulations, Jefferson Community College maintains policies and procedures that prohibit and address gender discrimination, sexual harassment and sexual violence.
+In addition to Title IX regulations, Jefferson Community College maintains policies and procedures that prohibit and address gender discrimination, sexual harassment, dating violence, domestic violence, stalking and and sexual violence.

 These policies are be located on the College website: www.sunyjefferson.edu/policy